SIDDHU123M/PYTHON/Function.md

-Certainly!
 Functions are a fundamental concept in Python that allow you to organize and reuse code.
 Here's a comprehensive explanation of creating, defining, using, and calling functions in Python:

+``
 **Creating and Defining Functions:**

 1. **Function Definition:** To create a function, you use the `def` keyword followed by the function name and a pair of parentheses.
 After the parentheses, a colon indicates the start of the function's code block.